vackosar/vackosar.github.io/_posts/2020-05-03-P52-disassembly.md

 <p><img src="https://raw.githubusercontent.com/vackosar/vackosar.github.io/master/images/2020-05-03-p52-disassembly.jpg" alt="P52 Disassembly" width="100%"/></p>

-The disassembly is fairly as I was able to repaste and install LTE antenna without any previous experience, that is except ability to remove LCD panel, which seems to be just glued in a cheapskate manner.
+The disassembly is fairly easy as I was able to repaste and install LTE antenna without any previous experience, that is except removing LCD panel, which seems to be just glued onto the cover in a cheapskate manner.
 Concern is durability of screws on your machine as they can take only so much use before need for replacement.
 Some of my screws are at 60% mileage after 8-10 openings.

-I recommend using the manual combined with a video linked in the corresponding sections.
+I recommend using the maintenance manual combined with a video linked in the corresponding sections below.
 You can find [P52 vs ZBook G5 comparison](/2019/03/03/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.html) on this site as well.

 ## Download Manual